Non-perturbative constraints on stability and renormalization group flows in nonequilibrium matter

-Finally, for $l = l_B + 2r$ with finite $r$, we find $I(l_B + 2r|l_B,p)=(r/l_B)^{\eta} f(x)$ with anomalous dimension $\eta=2>0$ \cite{supplement}, consistent with the aforementioned SSA constraint that the CMI is monotonically decreasing under increasing $l$ while keeping $l_B$ fixed.
+Finally, for $l = l_B + 2r$ with finite $r$, we find $I(l_B + 2r|l_B,p)=(r/l_B)^{\eta} f(x)$ with anomalous dimension $\eta=2>0$ \cite{supplement}, consistent with the aforementioned SSA constraint that the CMI is monotonically increasing under increasing $l$ while keeping $l_B$ fixed.
+This finite-$r$ regime is distinct from the RG scaling limit $l/l_B\to\infty$ considered above.
 We also consider a more general channel that flips a $\downarrow$($\uparrow$) spin with probability $p$($q$) \cite{supplement}; the case $p=q$ was also studied previously in Ref.\cite{lloyd2025diverging}.
-While most features persist from the $q=0$ case, we find that the correlation-length exponent is $\nu=2$ for $q\neq 0$, in contrast to $\nu=1$ for $q=0$.
+While most features persist from the $q=0$ case, we find that the correlation-length exponent is $\nu=2$ for fixed $0<q<1$, away from the crossover to the $q=0$ regime, in contrast to $\nu=1$ at $q=0$.

 \textbf{Illustration 2: CMI of TFIM.} The above constraints apply also to pure states.
 Let's consider $ABC$ spanning the entire system so that the CMI reduces to the mutual information $I(A:C)$.
 As an illustration, we compute the CMI of the ground state of the $(1+1)$D transverse-field Ising model (TFIM) with Hamiltonian $H=-\sum_j Z_j Z_{j+1}-h\sum_j X_j$, which is efficiently accessible by mapping to free fermions.
+For each finite $l$, we use the unique $\mathbb{Z}_2$-even ground state, so the result in the ordered phase retains the cat-like contribution.
+Taking the thermodynamic limit before removing an infinitesimal symmetry-breaking field instead selects a symmetry-broken state with a different $O(1)$ contribution, which we do not compare here.
 We choose the system size as $l =12/|h-h_c|^{\nu}+1$, with $\nu=1$ and $h_c=1$, which is sufficiently large that the CMI is well described by the scaling form, even though strict validity requires $l\to\infty$.